-Beyond Dynamic Number Insertion there are other integration options including Google AdWords which gives you direct integration with your AdWords account to track calls as conversions.
-There’s also Bing Ads, Salesforce, and Facebook integrations to name just a few.
+Beyond Dynamic Number Insertion there are other integration options including Google Ads which gives you direct integration with your Google Ads account to track calls as conversions.
+There’s also Bing Google Ads, Salesforce, and Facebook integrations to name just a few.

 CallScore allows you to classify your calls to find out which calls and marketing campaigns are generating the best leads.